Welcome! If you have ANY interest in playing violin, or your children playing violin, YOU ARE AT THE RIGHT PLACE.

 And then a new question: what to do when your child hasn’t practiced?

 What then?
 The SURPRISING and NOT-VERY-POPULAR answer: skip the lesson, but pay for it.
 This is a RADICAL idea – like my entire teaching method – but it WORKS.

 Many will say, “If I skip a lessonThis is money thrown away.
 This WASTE of money can be avoided by negotiating with your instructor – or by taking lessons from a self-instructed accelerated DVD course.

-FACT 4: Never… I mean NEVER! buy a violin valued less than $500 off the INTERNET
+FACT 4: It is harmful to the FUTURE of a violinists interest to buy a violin valued less than $400 off the Internet.

 Why?
 Because you will not be able to keep the violin IN TUNE.
 This will cause your instructor AND YOU up to 50% of the entire lesson or practice time.

 This is like buying a family van from the grocery store!